harshrajsinhvaghela7586/devops-capstone-project/.github/ISSUE_TEMPLATE/User_Story.md

 If you want, I can **write all 7 user stories fully filled out** for your Capstone project ready to copy-paste.
 Do you want me to do that?

 ---

-✅ Key points:

-- Keep the **role** specific (developer, admin, user, etc.)
-- **Function** is what the system should do.
-- **Benefit** is why this is valuable.
-- **Acceptance Criteria** follow the Gherkin format for testable conditions.

-You can repeat this for all 7 stories (setup dev environment, read, update, delete, list accounts, containerize, deploy).

-If you want, I can **write all 7 user stories fully filled out** for your Capstone project ready to copy-paste.
-Do you want me to do that?